niallthomson/eks-workshop-v2/website/docs/fundamentals/storage/efs/deployment-with-efs.md

 <img src={require('./assets/placeholder.jpg').default}/>
 </Browser>

-With that we've successfully demonstrated how we can use Amazon EFS for persistent shared storage for workloads running on EKS.
+We've successfully demonstrated how Amazon EFS provides persistent shared storage for workloads running on Amazon EKS.
+This solution allows multiple pods to read from and write to the same storage volume simultaneously, making it ideal for shared content hosting and other use cases requiring distributed file system access.